camipeludero/studylofi/README.md

 ## 📱Mobile friendly

 Altought this app was created thinking about desktop first, it also works on mobile devices!
-Now we can enjoy studiolofi everywhere 🥳
+Now we can enjoy studylofi everywhere 🥳

 ## This will continue...